sjarapahni/sjarapahni.github.io/README.md

 **Mindset & Personal Growth**

 Russ Harris - The Confidence Gap

 Peter Thiel - Zero to One

 Mark Minervini – Think and Trade Like a Champion  (even though it’s about trading, many of the principles apply to life in general for any fields.
 I like the mindset it builds).

 ### 📷 Photography
-Capturing everyday life and community stories through the lens.
-Visual storytelling remains a side passion that complements my scientific curiosity. https://vsco.co/cekerontheroad/gallery
+Side passion that complements my scientific curiosity. https://vsco.co/cekerontheroad/gallery